 Meanwhile, in Chelmsford we’ve embarked upon an ambitious programme of development.
 Her Majesty The Queen opened the fittingly named Queen’s building, which is home to our education students, in 1995.
 Following that, our eye-catching Lord Ashcroft International Business School opened in 2003.
 It’s since been joined by (among others) the Tindal building in 2005, where our Students’ Union is based; the Postgraduate Medical Institute in 2011, with its cutting-edge simulation suites; and most recently The MedBIC in 2014, which offers labs, workshops and office space to small businesses in the medical and advanced engineering sectors.

-As well as our three main campuses, we have a number of partner institutions in the UK and overseas, giving you the chance to study for an Anglia Ruskin qualification near to home.
+As well as our four main campuses, we have a number of partner institutions in the UK and overseas, giving you the chance to study for an Anglia Ruskin qualification near to home.
 The first partnerships were formed in the early 1990s.
 Our International Office, set up in 1992, fosters further links, and makes sure that our international students receive the support and information they need.

 Our early expertise in the arts and education has broadened, and today we offer courses in computing and technology, engineering, law, business, economics, life sciences and more.

 We’ve been a leader in the field of health and social care since 1992, when nursing training was transferred from local health authorities to Anglia Ruskin.
 As well as our three highly regarded nursing courses, we train midwives, operating department practitioners and social workers.

 Of course, the arts and education are still important to us.
 We train teachers and early years professionals on our Chelmsford campus, and at partner colleges in Harlow and Peterborough.
 Our MA Children’s Book Illustration is a world-renowned course that builds on the long tradition of the Cambridge School of Art.
 We’ve embraced 21st-century variations on our more traditional arts courses, too – including computer games art and creative music technology.